 In all these areas, one critical and challenging issue is to extract features from multimedia data.
 Low-level features are compact, mathematical representations of the physical properties of the video and audio data.
 They greatly reduce the amount of data to be analyzed, provide metrics for comparison, and serve as the foundation for indexing, analysis, high-level understanding, and classification.
 Much research work has been done to investigate various visual and audio features, their extraction methods, and their application in various domains.
-In fact, the ISO/IEC International Standard MPEG-7 has specified a set of descriptors (i.e., features) and description schemes for the description of multimedia content.
+In fact, the ISO/IEC International Standard MPEG-7 (ISO/IEC JTC1/SC29/WG11 N3752) is currently developing a set of descriptors (i.e., features) and description schemes for the description of multimedia content.

 In this paper we will give an overview of state-of-the-art algorithms and tools using video and audio features.
 In particular, we will investigate features that can be efficiently extracted from compressed video and audio data.
 The reasons that we are interested in compressed-domain features are as follows.
 First, much of the multimedia content available today is in compressed format already, and most of the new video and audio data produced and distributed will be in standardized, compressed format.
 Using compressed-domain features directly makes it possible to build efficient and real-time video indexing and analysis systems.
 Second, some features, such as motion information, are easier to extract from compressed data without the need of extra, expensive computation.
 Of course, most features can be obtained from uncompressed data as well, usually with a higher precision but at a much higher computational cost.
-In practical systems, trade-off between efficiency and accuracy can be explored.
+In practical systems, tradeoff between efficiency and accuracy can be explored.
 Compressed-domain and uncompressed-domain approaches can also be combined.
 For example, the compressed-domain approach is used to select candidates while the uncompressed-domain approach is used to find the most accurate results.

 In this paper we will review compressed-domain features in the following categories: spatial visual features (such as color and texture), motion features, coding features, and audio features.
 Fig. 1 illustrates the hierarchy of audio-visual features used in video/audio indexing and analysis.
 Examples are also given for commonly used features in different categories.
 Note that meta-information, although very important for video/audio indexing, is beyond the scope of this paper.
 In our review, we will focus on selected features that can be extracted or estimated directly in the compressed domain, without trying to be exhaustive.
 We will also discuss several representative applications using these features.
-The purpose is to show how these lowlevel features can be extracted, integrated, and used effectively for basic video indexing tasks (e.g., shot boundary detection), as well as applications that need to detect structures, semantic-level concepts, or events from the video (e.g., sports video analysis).
+The purpose is to show how these low-level features can be extracted, integrated, and used effectively for basic video indexing tasks (e.g., shot boundary detection), as well as applications that need to detect structures, semantic-level concepts, or events from the video (e.g., sports video analysis).
 Again, we focus on compressed-domain approaches.
-Finally, we will summarize a subset of effective and relatively robust features, which can be estimated
+Finally, we will summarize a subset of effective and relatively robust features, which can be estimated directly in the compressed domain, and compare qualitatively these features in terms of efficiency, effectiveness, and limitations.
+Fig. 2 provides a concise list of these features with brief summaries and indices pointing to respective sections of this paper.
+We will also give an overview of important visual and audio descriptors included in the current MPEG-7 committee draft and discuss the possibility of extracting these descriptors from compressed video and audio.